duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_reference.md

 ## `record` Template

 A special template that is ideal for key-value data.
 It generates a `<table>` where each row contains a key and value.
-Often used as a sub-template, for example by the [`list`](#codelistcode-template) template.
+Often used as a sub-template, for example by the [`list_detail`](#codelist_detailcode-template) template.

 ### Template Diagram